-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit Assessment Feedback: The students receive feedback on the coursework during lectures and via Canvas.

-Assessment Feedback: The students receive feedback on the coursework during lectures and via Canvas.
 Failure Redemption: If rules allow - standard University provision with marks capped.
 Failure Redemption will be by Examination.